 - Add a checkbox to the bottom that users must select to acknowledge that testimonials may be published.

-This is what the bottom half of my form now looks like after making those updates.
+This is what the bottom half of my form looks like now, after making those updates.

-You can also click on Settings from the left menu and configure any settings you like.
+If you want to go a bit further, you can also click on Settings from the left menu and configure any settings you like.

 - General: Update the form name, description, tags, button text, and CSS